 Many resident children from the Kohala Coast attend Waimea’s renowned private schools, and Kohala Coast residents frequent Waimea for its many amenities, farmers’ markets, conveniences, it’s state-of-the-art hospital, and of course, the town’s unique culture.

-The dining scene sits at the epicenter of the farm-to-table and ranch-to-table movement of Hawai‘i’s flourishing fine dining movement.
-The local farmers’ markets are top-notch, unrivaled in Hawai‘i for the quality, freshness, and variety of the produce and products on offer.
-At a typical farmers’ market, you’ll see plenty of residents from the Kohala Coast shopping for delicious fare, rubbing elbows with Waimea town’s local astronomers, ranchers, teachers, young families, and retirees.
+Waimea’s local farmers’ markets are top-notch — unrivaled in Hawai‘i for the quality, freshness, and variety of the produce and products on offer.
+At a typical farmers’ market, you’ll see plenty of residents from the Kohala Coast who’ve driven up to Waimea for some delicious fare.

 For more information, please contact me at 808-987-7931.
 Waimea is my hometown and I’m happy to answer any questions, share my Big Island knowledge or help you find your Hawai’i property.